 Linda Basile is a Fixed-Term Researcher (L. 240/10 type A) in Political Science (SPS/04) at the Department of Social, Political and Cognitive Sciences of the University of Siena since June 2019.

 Since October 2021 she is co-editor of the scientific journal European Political Science (EPS).

-She teaches "Research Design and Quantitative methods" at the MA degree in Communication Strategies and Techniques at DISPOC (LM-92) and "Design Thinking and Participatory Processes" at the MA degree in Social Sustainability and welfare management at DISPI (LM-87).
+She teaches "Research Design and Quantitative Methods" within the master's degree course in "Communication Strategies and Techniques" of DISPOC (LM-92) and "Design Thinking and Participatory Processes" at the master's degree course in "Social sustainability and welfare management" of DISPI (LM-87).